 RIP Bullying Program

 Hello and welcome.
 If you are looking for information about bullying and victimization, you are in the right spot.
 My name is Kent Blakeney.
 I’ve been a teacher since 2000.
 In 2012, I earned my Ph.D. in Educational Leadership where I focused my research on Bullying and Victimization in International Middle Schools.
-Since then, my family and I have moved around the world, nice countries in total.
+Since then, my family and I have moved around the world, nine countries in total.
 I’ve finally hit a point professionally and personally where I can dedicate more time to helping schools eradicate bullying and victimization.

 Regardless of you role at a school; parent, teacher, administrator, a combination of all these, or someone else, you are here for a reason.
 Please use the resources below to guide you and/or your school down a path to reduce bullying.
 If you are interested in a much more comprehensive program, please reach out to me at kentblakeney@gmail.com.
 I can provide a comprehensive program for students, faculty & staff, and parents including individualized presentations, school surveys, and much more.